 An update to one of our most popular posts!
 Explore some myths about ductless mini-splits and how they differ from conventional, ducted, central HVAC systems, which are found in over 80% of the homes in the U.S.

 Most people don’t think about their air conditioning and heating system until it breaks or becomes so old it is not worth repairing.
-In fact, a recent survey of U.S. homeowners, conducted by Emerson Climate Technologies suggests that 59 percent of people who bought new HVAC systems in the past two years were buying due to the failure of their existing system or the costly repairs required to keep it running.
+A survey of U.S. homeowners suggests that 59 percent of people who bought new HVAC systems in the past two years were buying due to the failure of their existing system or the costly repairs required to keep it running.